 Library Awards for Research Excellence

-Submissions must include a reflective essay which describes the research process.
-Submissions must also include a bibliography and an instructor support letter.
+Submissions must include a reflective essay that describes the research process and a bibliography.
+You will also be asked to arrange for your instructor to complete the instructor support form.
 The committee will not consider submissions that are missing these components.

 Please note that for this year's opportunity only electronic versions of research projects will be accepted (no hard copies).
-Please submit all application documents in electronic form via email to email@example.com.
+Questions about the application process can be sent to email@example.com.

 For projects created in 4000-level or higher courses, independent studies, capstone or honours thesis work, this category recognizes projects which are larger in scope, represent a higher level of independence and a greater depth of research.